freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_PROXY_SSL_VERIFYHOST.md

 indicate that the server is the proxy to which you meant to connect to, or the connection fails.

-Curl considers the proxy the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the proxy string which you told curl to use.
+curl considers the proxy the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the proxy string which you told curl to use.